JensBender/loan-default-prediction/README.md

 ![Tuned Random Forest: Class-1 Metrics by Threshold](images/rf_metrics_by_threshold_tuned.png)
 ![Tuned XGBoost: Class-1 Metrics by Threshold](images/xgb_metrics_by_threshold_tuned.png)

+Random Forest and XGBoost, with optimized decision thresholds, show similar performance.
+Selected Random Forest as the final model, given its interpretability and regulatory compliance advantages in the financial sector.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ### 🏆 Final Model